-We have also improved our data collection processes.
-During the reporting year we implemented a software platform called iLevel which helps us unify our collection of financial and impact performance data.
+We are continuing to improve on our data collection processes, and have adopted new systems to generate insights and data.
+During the reporting year we continued to refine our use of a recently implemented software platform called iLevel which helps us unify our collection of financial and impact performance data.
 Through the platform companies are required to submit monthly, quarterly and annual information on their business operations, relationship with stakeholders (e.g. employees and customers), and other ESG KPIs.
 As part of the implementation, we further standardized the ESG KPIs that we collect, which will improve our ability to compare performance on material ESG factors across our private equity investments.
+In addition, in this reporting year we have also launched the use of AXA Climate as the standard tool to assess climate-related risks at the asset level across our portfolio.